TranThienDat-Nguyen/VisionEvaluation/README.md

 |**ID Euclidean**|ID Euclidean|[paper](https://arxiv.org/pdf/2103.13516.pdf)|[code](trackeval/metrics/ideucl.py)| |

 Note:
-- OSPA(2) and OSPA metrics are distances, hence the lower the better.
+- OSPA(2) and OSPA metrics are in terms of distances (errors), hence the lower the better.
 - OSPA(2) and OSPA are the main distances (errors).
 OSPA2_CARD and OSPA_CARD are the cardinality error components, and OSPA2_LOC and OSPA_LOC are the localization error components.
 - By definitions:
   -  OSPA2 = OSPA2_CARD + OSPA2_LOC,